buildbotics/buildbotics-ui/learn/Lessons/HersheyText_Lesson1/TPL_HersheyText_Tut1.md

 print('M2\n');
 ```
-The following is an explanation of the code you just entered.
-It provides details of exactly what each line does.
-You can skip to Step 2 if you don't need an explanation.
-* The first four lines are the libraries that must be included.
-We will only make calls to functions in the [HersheyTextAids Library](https://github.com/buildbotics/tpl-docs/blob/master/HersheyText%20Aids%20Library.md) and the [CuttingAids Library](https://github.com/buildbotics/tpl-docs/blob/master/Cutting%20Library.md).
-The HersheyTextAids Library depends on the hersheytext library so the hersheytext library must be included.
-Similarly, the CuttingAids Library depends on the ClipperAids Library,
-so it must be included as well

 * The next four lines are general set up and have the following meaning:
   * Units will be in millimeters
   * The cutting feed rate will be .8 meters per minute.
 Note that the router may induce limitations that cause the cutting speed to be slower.
 If your router cuts faster, feel free to change this speed.
 This is what mine will do reliably.